25 Productivity Hacks

 7. Avoid the social media rabbit-hole

-Use a social media scheduler such as Hootsuite to save time by posting across a range of platforms.
+Use a social media scheduler such as Hootsuite or Buffer to save time by posting across a range of platforms.
 Set specific times for personal social media use.

 8. Use your brain efficiently